Gene Perla

 Gene Perla (born March 1, 1940) is an American jazz bassist.

 Career

 At the Berklee School of Music and the Boston Conservatory Perla concentrated on piano before moving to double bass.
-In 1969 he spent one year as a member of the Woody Herman Orchestra.
-During the early 1970s, he worked with Elvin Jones, Sonny Rollins, Sarah Vaughan, and The Thad Jones/Mel Lewis Orchestra.
+In 1969 he spent two months as a member of the Woody Herman Orchestra.
+During the early 1970s, he worked with Elvin Jones, Sonny Rollins, Sarah Vaughan, Nina Simone, and The Thad Jones/Mel Lewis Orchestra.
 In 1975 he started the band Stone Alliance with Don Alias and Steve Grossman.
-Also in the 1970s he founded PM Records ("PM" for Perla Music), which released albums by Steve Grossman, Elvin Jones, Pat LaBarbera, and Dave Liebman.
+Also in the 1970s he founded PM Records ("PM" for Perla Music), which released albums by Steve Grossman, Elvin Jones, Nina Simone, Pat LaBarbera, and David Liebman.
 He has taught at Lehigh University and the New School of Jazz & Contemporary Music.